bounswe/bounswe2022group5/deliverables/CMPE451_Milestone_1/M1_Report_Group5.md

 - Creating and maintaining the home page of our mobile app.
 - Creating the connections between mobile pages with my other teammates.
 - Integrating the API services provided by our backend team into our mobile app, especially in the home page.
+- Reviewing the issues and PRs of my teammates.
+- Contributing to the creation of [Scenario 1](https://github.com/bounswe/bounswe2022group5/wiki/Scenario-1-for-Milestone-1) and [Scenario 2](https://github.com/bounswe/bounswe2022group5/wiki/Scenario-2-for-Milestone-1).
+- Preparing for Demo of Milestone 1.

 ### Main Contributions:
 I am a member of the mobile team in this project.
 In the beginning, I had no prior knowledge about the mobile development, so I spent a considerable time for learning and practicing Flutter after we decided to use this framework.